alfian-putra/kvm-manager/README.md

 # KVM Manager

-Automate KVM virtual machine provisioning using CSV to store VM request list that through telegram bot and admin approval via a web UI.
+Automate KVM virtual machine provisioning using CSV to store VM request list that through telegram bot and admin approval on web UI.
 The configuration injected using cloud-init on deployment process.

 ## Requirement
 - Linux OS (test on ubuntu, possibly run on any distro that have genisoimage, or you can change manually how to generate cloud-init.iso in `./backend/lib/vm_utility.py`)